One of our fabulous heavy 18ct yellow gold double Albert chain.

 An Albertina watch chain is very similar to an Albert watch chain, the only difference being that typically an Albertina watch chain is more decorative.
 An Albertina usually includes design motifs that were quintessential to the Victorian era, these include: tassels, hearts, fobs, and balls all of which were heavy decorated with chased gold work or deeper ornate engravings.

-Delightful English Edwardian Silver Heart and Fancy Ball Link Ladies Albertina Bracelet
+Delightful English Edwardian Silver Heart and Fancy Ball Link Ladies Albertina Bracelet, which can be warn as a bracelet.

 In the Victorian era, Albertina watch chains were often used as pieces of decorative jewellery, rather than for their initial purpose of bearing a pocket watch.
 They would be made in either silver or gold and come in variety of different sizes.